acdc-digital/Medex-MITP/README.md

 ![Image](Medex-Comms_Flow5.png)

-Get started by going to: [Medex/medex-jupyter-playground.ipynb] and simply copy and paste into your notebook as needed.
+<h3>Get started</h3> by going to: [Medex/medex-jupyter-playground.ipynb] and simply copy and paste into your notebook as needed.
 The Jupyter Playground will eventually become a Colab notebook, but for now, set up a new environment and following aking with the code-blocks.
 We'll keep the blocks in the playground as the latest stable version, as other documents may continue to get tinkered with throughout development.

 <h1>Hello!
 Welcome to Medex Playground.
 A new starting point on our application journey.</h1>